-Six of the seven chapters of Title 10 of the code are addressed in this report.
-No updates were required to chapter 10.12 animal control officers.

-The following summarizes the significant changes to each chapter amended:
+Six of the seven chapters of Title 10 of the Code are addressed in this report.
+No updates were required to chapter 10.12 that pertains to animal control officers.
+The following summarizes the significant changes to each chapter:

 CHAPTER 10.04 DEFINITIONS